10 Truths about the Bible

 In the above verse, the word “perfect” means to be entire and lacking/wanting nothing.
 In other words, it means to be “complete”.
 If I were to draw a circle but leave a small gap at the top, would that be a perfect circle?
 No. Why?
 It would not be a perfect circle because it was not complete.
-That is how the Bible uses the word perfect.
-It means complete.
+That is how the Bible often uses the word perfect, to mean complete.

 Scripture uses the word perfect in the same way (meaning complete) to refer to the time when the Bible was to be completed/perfected.

 1 Corinthians 13:9-10 For we know in part, and we prophesy in part.
 But when that which is perfect is come, then that which is in part shall be done away.